-2. Sanctions
+9. Sanctions

-- A. The following sanctions may be imposed upon any student found to have violated the Student Conduct Code: - Warning a written notice to the student that the student is violating or has violated institutional rules or regulations. - ii.
-Probation a written reprimand for violation of specified rules or regulations.
+- A. The following sanctions may be imposed upon any student found to have violated the Student Conduct Code: - i.
+Warning a written notice to the student that the student is violating or has violated institutional rules or regulations. - ii.
+Disciplinary Probation a written reprimand for violation of specified rules or regulations.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found to violate any institutional rules or regulation(s) during the probationary period. - iii.
-Loss of Privileges denial of specified privileges for a designated period of time. - iv.
+Loss of Privileges denial of specified privileges for a designated period of time which can include, but is not limited to, eligibility for some leadership roles, scholarships, membership in college-affiliated organizations, programs, and activities, and restricted access to college premises. - iv.
 Restitution compensation for loss, damage or injury.
 This may take the form of appropriate service and/or monetary or material replacement. - v.
-Discretionary Sanctions work assignments, essays, service to the college, or other related discretionary assignments.
-(Such assignments must have the prior approval of the Student Conduct Administrator.) - vi.
-College Suspension separation of the student from all the colleges in the District for a definite period of time, after which the student is eligible to return.
+Discretionary Sanctions work assignments, essays, service to the college or community, apology letters, educational programs, or other related discretionary assignments.
+(Such assignments must have the prior approval of the Student Conduct Administrator And will have specific due dates). - VI.
+Behavioral Requirement engagement with services or programs designed to address behaviors of concern through education and skill-building. - VII.
+College Suspension separation of the student from all the colleges in MCCCD for a definite period of time, after which the student is eligible to return.
 Conditions for readmission may be specified.
-Suspension from one college means a suspension from all colleges in the District. - vii.
-College Expulsion permanent separation of the student from all the colleges in the District. - B. More than one of the sanctions listed above may be imposed for any single violation. - C. Disciplinary sanctions are part of a student's educational record. cases involving the imposition of sanctions other than suspension or expulsion shall be expunged from the student's confidential record seven (7) years after final disposition of the case.
+Suspension from ONE college means a suspension from ALL colleges in MCCCD. - viii.
+College Expulsion permanent separation of the student from all the colleges in MCCCD. expulsion from one college means expulsion from all MCCCD colleges. - IX.
+Degree/Certificate Revocation permanent revocation of a student's degree and/or certificate. - X. Other Sanctions additional or alternative sanctions may be created and designed as deemed appropriate to the offense with the approval of the Student Conduct Administrator. - B. More than one of the sanctions listed above may be imposed for any single violation. - C. Disciplinary sanctions are part of a student's educational record.